eformat/openshift-apicurio/README.md

 Clone this project and change directory:

 ```
-cd Apicurio/openshift
+cd openshift
 ```

-Deploy onto an EAP-7.1 image in OpenShift, get the image as a cluster amdin:
+Deploy using an EAP-7.1 image in OpenShift, import the image as a cluster amdin:

 ```
 oc import-image registry.access.redhat.com/jboss-eap-7/eap71-openshift --confirm -n openshift
 ```

-As a normal user, create a project and a binary build from the `deployments/*.war` and `configuration` artefacts
+As a normal user, create a project and a binary build:

 ```
 oc new-project apicurio  --description='Apicurio' --display-name='Apicurio'